pierzen/Openstreetmap-Humanitarian-Team/Potlatch2-Presets/README.md

 </head>
 <body>
 <h2>Customized Version of Potlatch2 Editor with Humanitarian Presets</h2>
-<h3>Project in development</h3>
+<h3>Project under Development</h3>
-<p>Test Version at <a href="http://pierzen.dev.openstreetmap.org/hotpotlatch2/potlatch2.html">http://pierzen.dev.openstreetmap.org/hotpotlatch2/potlatch2.html</a>
+<p>Working copy of Customized Potlatch2 at <a href="http://pierzen.dev.openstreetmap.org/hotpotlatch2/potlatch2.html">http://pierzen.dev.openstreetmap.org/hotpotlatch2/potlatch2.html</a>
 </p>
 <p>For the Development Phase, we edit on the api06.dev.openstreetmap.org
 server where there is minimal data for testing new Applications.